Yevhenii-Bakhmat/sigma-test-task/README.md

 - There is only 100 issues.
 To fix it, the app should recursively open next issue list "chunk" and cache it's info.
 - App only supports English.
 Yet.
 - App is not 100% responsive
+- Redux throws error about non-serializable object even tho its type is Object or Issue

 ## Task